 "was very good--and everyone we spoke with thought the same".

-I wrote her back asking what she liked specifically and this is her reply.
+I wrote her back asking what she liked specifically.

-Note that the attribution after the name is my addition so you can see their background.
+The attribution after the name was added by the author, so you can see the commentors background.

 I just wanted to say thank you, again, for coming to our 1940s party and making it special with your dancing know-how!

 Everyone had a wonderful time, especially the birthday girls.